 Fixed Block Unit: A unit that, due to operational characteristics, can only be dispatched in one of two states: either turned completely off, or turned on and run at a fixed capacity level.

-Fixed Price TCC: TCCs obtained pursuant to Sections 19.2.1 or 19.2.2.of Attachment M of this OATT.
-If a TCC is obtained pursuant to Section 19.2.1 of Attachment M of this OATT, it is an Historic Fixed Price TCC.
+Fixed Price TCC: TCCs obtained pursuant to Section 19.2.1 (including Section 19.2.1.4) or Section 19.2.2 of Attachment M of this OATT.
+If a TCC is obtained pursuant to Section 19.2.1 (including Section 19.2.1.4) of Attachment M of this OATT, it is a Historic Fixed Price TCC.
 If a TCC is awarded to an LSE pursuant to the provisions of Section 19.2.2 of Attachment M of this OATT, it is a Non-Historic Fixed Price TCC.

 Forced Outage: As defined in the ISO Services Tariff.